Pulling the bridle straight unlocks the knot, letting you shift it

 This mountaineering knot was invented in 1931 by Dr. Karl Prusik.
 With one 's'.
 At least this

 web-master has finally got it right.
 Many others still haven't!
 Prusik

 later authored a mountaineering manual, which was the first publication

 Tying a Prusik knot actually becomes fun after a while, funnily

 enough!
-Be sure to put a Simple knot into the short end of the line
+Be sure to put a Figure-8 knot into the short end of the line

 though, since constant use tends to pull line through the knot.
 The